manubot/manubot-ai-editor/docs/custom-prompts.md

 ## Approach 1: Single file

 With this approach, you can define your prompts and how they map to your manuscript files in a single file.
-The single file should be named `ai-revision-prompts.yaml` and placed in the `content` folder.
+The single file should be named `ai-revision-prompts.yaml` and placed in the `ci` folder.

 The file would look something like the following: